solana-foundation/developer-content/docs/intro/dev.md

 ## What You'll Need Get Started

-To get started with Solana development, you'll need different tools based on whether you're working client-side or with on-chain programs.
+To get started with Solana development, you'll need different tools based on whether you are developing for client-side, on-chain programs, or both.

 ### Client-side Development